The DoD Disability Process

 The third step in the DoD Disability Process is the Physical Evaluation Board (PEB).
 This phase is referred to as the PEB Process.

 The PEB has the authority to decide if a service member’s conditions qualify for DoD Disability.
-For a condition to qualify, it must meet the requirements for Unfit for Duty and Service-Connection.
+For a condition to qualify, it must meet the requirements for Service-Connection and Unfit for Duty.

 Return to Top